A worrisome new bird flu is spreading in American birds and may be here to stay

 "It's somewhat surprising how widespread it is already in North America," says Jonathan Runstadler, an influenza researcher at Tufts University.
 "It's clearly able to persist and transmit from year to year in parts of Asia, Europe, Africa, and I don't think we should be surprised if that's going to be the case here."

-As the virus moves across the country, and potentially settles in for the long haul, new animal species will likely get infected.
-That could give this new pathogen a chance to genetically mingle with the flu viruses that are already circulating in the U.S.
+As the virus moves across the country, and potentially settles in for the long haul, it will encounter new animal species that could get infected.
+This pathogen will also get a chance to genetically mingle with the flu viruses that are already circulating in the U.S.

 "What that means for the virus in terms of how it evolves, how it changes, we just don't really know," says Richard Webby, a flu researcher at St. Jude Children's Research Hospital.